werf/werf/docs/_includes/reference/cli/werf_host_cleanup.md

 Cleanup old unused werf cache and data of all projects on host machine.

 The data include:
-* Lost docker containers and images from interrupted builds.
+* Lost Docker containers and images from interrupted builds.
-* Old service tmp dirs, which werf creates during every build, converge and other commands.
+* Old service tmp dirs, which werf creates during every `build`, `converge` and other commands.
 * Local cache:
-  * Remote git clones cache.
+  * remote Git clones cache;
   * Git worktree cache.

-It is safe to run this command periodically by automated cleanup job in parallel with other werf
-commands such as build, converge and cleanup.
+It is safe to run this command periodically by automated cleanup job in parallel with other werf commands such as `build`, `converge` and `cleanup`.

 {{ header }} Syntax